 Under normal circumstances – when a student does not have outside funding – all students who are offered admission to the Ph.D. program are also offered a five-year Benjamin Franklin fellowship.
-For Fall 2020, the annual stipend for a 10-month period is $30,940.
-In addition, students are provided with three summers of support, starting at $5,085 in 2021.
+The annual stipend for the 12-month period starting Fall 2023 is $40,500.
 Please see the Graduate Division for more details.

 As noted above, the deadline for applications is December 15th.
-Students to whom the graduate group decides to offer admission will be invited to visit the University, usually on a day in late February; notifications of admission therefore can be expected by early in that month.
+Students to whom the graduate group decides to offer admission will be invited to visit the University, usually on a day in late February; notifications of admission therefore can be expected by the middle of that month.
 Due to processing time, unsuccessful applicants may not receive official notice until late February or early March.

 The Linguistics Ph.D. program begins in the Fall semester, which starts in late August (see the academic calendar).
 There is no provision for students to begin in the Spring semester.

 The School of Arts and Sciences allows candidates to defer admission for up to one year.
 Fellowship awards may not, however, be deferred; the application must be reactivated the next year for new consideration for a fellowship.

 If you would like to come and sit in on classes or meet Linguistics graduate students or faculty, please contact email@example.com.
 Visitors are encouraged to reach out directly to those faculty with whom they would like to meet.

 The Graduate Division oversees the application process: